 This is why it’s more important than ever for the B.C. government to work hand-in-glove with innovators, and why CCI’s newest boots on the ground, Tessa Seager, will be helping to mobilize local innovators to speak with one voice.
 Working together, we can build a prosperity plan for British Columbia built around high-growth companies in the knowledge economy.

-Benjamin Bergen is the Executive Director of the Council of Canadian Innovators, a national business association that represents more than 140 of Canada’s fastest-growing technology-intensive companies including B.C’s AbCellera, Canalyst, Clio, Covalent, FISPAN, GeoComply, Jane.app, Klue, Mogo, Plurilock, STEMCELL, Terramera, Traction Guest, Traction on Demand, and VanHack.
+Benjamin Bergen is the Executive Director of the Council of Canadian Innovators, a national business association that represents more than 140 of Canada’s fastest-growing technology-intensive companies including B.C’s AbCellera, Canalyst, Clio, Covalent, FISPAN, GeoComply, Jane.app, Klue, Mogo, Plurilock, STEMCELL, Terramera, Traction Guest, and Traction on Demand.